humanlearning369/SuperPat/CONTRIBUTING.md

 - [ ] Documented changes in commit message
 - [ ] No breaking changes (or clearly documented)

-Questions?

-Open an issue or contact team-aegisio@outlook.com
+Please send questions or report an issue: team-aegisio@outlook.com